Tigers vs. Yankees Player Props Betting Odds

-Gleyber Torres and Spencer Torkelson are two of the players with prop bets available when the New York Yankees and the Detroit Tigers square off at Comerica Park on Thursday (first pitch at 1:10 PM ET).
+Oddsmakers have set player props for Gleyber Torres, Spencer Torkelson and others when the New York Yankees host the Detroit Tigers at Yankee Stadium on Tuesday at 7:05 PM ET.

 Bet on this matchup or its props with BetMGM!